n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.netlify.md

+---
+title: Netlify node - n8n Documentation
+description: Documentation for the Netlify node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Netlify

 The Netlify node allows you to automate work in Netlify, and integrate Netlify with other applications. n8n has built-in support for a wide range of Netlify features, including getting and cancelling deployments, as well as deleting, and getting sites.